Last updated on 2026-04-20

 Program overview

-The Associate of Arts - Latin American Studies program is structured to be completed in a minimum of 2 years of full-time study.
-The program includes:
+The Associate of Arts Degree in Latin American Studies is structured to be completed in a minimum of 2 years.
+Students have the flexibility to choose between full-time and part-time study options, allowing them to tailor their education to fit their personal and professional commitments.
+The program offers:

 Featured Experiences

-• Interactive learning environment that encourages student engagement.
+- Interactive learning environment that encourages student engagement and collaboration.

 Career Options

-• Cultural Consultant: Work with organizations to promote understanding and appreciation of Latin American cultures.
+- Cultural Consultant: Work with organizations to develop programs that promote understanding of Latin American cultures.

-• Research Analyst: Conduct research on Latin American political and economic issues for think tanks or governmental agencies.
+- Research Analyst: Conduct research on Latin American political and economic issues for think tanks or government agencies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.